KNerzDHBW/ha-weishaupt/README.md

 ### Final Touches

-Go into the newly created integration and **disable all writeable entries which could harm your heater, all you do not understand, all not supported by the plugin** (e.g. times and dates or value is "unkown"), and all you are not interested in.
+Go into the newly created integration and **disable all writeable entries which could harm your heater, all you do not understand, all not supported by the plugin** (e.g. times and dates or value is "unknown"), and all you are not interested in.

-This does **not** prevent that bugs in this AddOn or the Webserver overwrite these values, but it makes it less likely.
+This does **not** prevent bugs in this AddOn or the webserver from overwriting these values, but it makes it less likely.

-Go to the settings of the Integration and **disable all sub-menu entries which could harm your heater, all you do not understand, all not supported by the plugin** (e.g. times and dates or value is "unkown"), and all you are not interested in.
+Go to the settings of the Integration and **disable all sub-menu entries which could harm your heater, all you do not understand, all not supported by the plugin** (e.g. times and dates or value is "unknown"), and all you are not interested in.

 ## Duplicate Entities Cleanup